-As is well known, given first-arrival traveltime measurements, ray-tracing based traveltime tomography may not be able to simulate first-arrival traveltimes so as to fit the data, while the adjoint state method [14] indeed simulates first-arrivals to fit the given data.
-So the question is: does the penalization-regularization approach proposed here simulate firstarrival traveltimes to fit the given data?
-In [5] and [8] an analogous approach for solving Dirichlet problems for eikonal equations is shown to yield a (kind of) viscosity solution in a Stokes sense (in two-dimension, at least).
-Moreover, our current numerical examples strongly indicate that the new approach also simulates first-arrival traveltimes to fit the given data, so the corresponding solution for the eikonal equation may be a viscosity solution in the sense of Crandall-Lions [4].
+As is well known, given first-arrival traveltime measurements, ray-tracing based traveltime tomography may not be able to simulate first-arrival traveltimes so as to fit the data, while the adjoint-state method [14] indeed simulates first-arrivals to fit the given data.
+So the question is, does the penalization-regularization approach proposed here simulate first-arrival traveltimes to fit the given data?
+In [5] and [8] an analogous approach for solving Dirichlet problems for eikonal equations is shown to yield a (kind of) viscosity solution in a Stokes sense (at least in two dimensions).
+Moreover, our current numerical examples strongly indicate that the new approach also simulates first-arrival traveltimes to fit the given data, so the corresponding

+Lions [4].
 We will report theoretical results for this question in a future publication.

-Theoretically, viewed as a boundary rigidity problem, first-arrival traveltime tomography consists in determining a compact Riemannian manifold with boundary up to an action of a diffeomorphism which is the identity at the boundary by knowing the geodesic distance function between boundary points (see [21, 22, 20, 24, 34] and references therein).
-One needs an a-priori hypothesis to do so since it is easy to find counterexamples if the index of refraction is too large in certain regions.
-An a-priori condition that has been proposed is simplicity of the metric [20].
+Theoretically, viewed as a boundary rigidity problem, first-arrival traveltime tomography consists in determining a compact Riemannian manifold with boundary up to an action of a diffeomorphism which is the identity at the boundary, by knowing the geodesic distance function between boundary points (see [21, 22, 20, 24, 34] and references therein).
+One needs an a priori hypothesis to determine this since it is easy to find counterexamples if the index of refraction is too large in certain regions.
+An a priori condition that has been proposed is simplicity of the metric [20].
 A manifold is simple if the boundary is strictly convex with respect to the Riemannian metric and there are no conjugate points along any geodesic.
-So far it seems to be difficult to handle the case with conjugate points since they are related to the so-called caustics and multi-arrivals in geometrical optics [34, 35, 36].
+So far, it seems to be difficult to handle the case with conjugate points since they are related to the so-called caustics and multiarrivals in geometrical optics [34, 35, 36].
 In practice, we do not know in advance whether the Riemannian metric defined by the underlying sound speed is simple or not.
 Consequently, the available first-arrival traveltime information may not suffice to determine the sound speed so that the resulting sound speed model may have limited resolution when the to-be-imaged structure is very complicated, and this can be observed in our numerical results for the Marmousi model.
-To improve resolution of traveltime tomography, we have to take into account multi-arrivals as demonstrated in [15, 2, 3].
+To improve resolution of traveltime tomography, we have to take into account multiarrivals as demonstrated in [15, 2, 3].
 It is an ongoing effort to develop a penalization-regularization approach for multiarrival traveltime tomography.